 Because there were findings of breaches of fiduciary duty and substantial actual damages, we must determine whether, in light of the seven Geeslin factors, the trial court abused its discretion in refusing to remove appellee as executor.
 We begin with the overall consideration that appellee's position as executor, being fiduciary in nature, requires that we hold appellee to a higher ethical and moral standard.
 This consideration must be tempered, however, by consideration of the public policy in favor of independent administration and the undisputed complexity of this estate.
 Of equal importance, are the substantial damages to the beneficiaries' interest.
 The damages for excessive fees and for the failed Knollwood development total more than \$3 million.
 Appellee did not consult professionals with respect to the amount of fees he took, but he did consult some professionals concerning the Knollwood development.
 Indeed, many of the expenses involved with Knollwood are those of professionals appellee consulted.
 Finally, we must consider whether appellee's actions were willful or inadvertent.
-The jury did not find that appellee's taking of an excessive fee or his excessive expenditures on the Knollwood development were merely inadvertent acts.
+The jury did not find that appellee's actions constituted gross negligence.
+Nonetheless, the evidence does not indicate that appellee's taking of an excessive fee or his excessive expenditures on the Knollwood development were merely inadvertent acts.